aspose-pdf/Aspose.PDF-Documentation/java/overview/_index.md

 - transform pages to image;
 - print PDF documents and much more.

-In addition, Aspose.PDF for .NET can be applied to easily convert text, images, SVG, HTML to PDF and convert PDF to various document formats with excellent performance and good quality.
+In addition, Aspose.PDF for Java can be applied to easily convert text, images, SVG, HTML to PDF and convert PDF to various document formats with excellent performance and good quality.

 Learn more about: